Bwaffles/SatisfactoryPlanner/README.md

   - https://stackoverflow.com/a/61049975
   - FYI dissenting opinion https://jsonapi.org/format/#fetching-resources-responses I think the docs are up to interpretation.
 On the surface it seems to say to always use `200 Ok` and return null.
 But I think reading it deeper it means more like return `200 Ok` if pioneer 9 exists but there is no data there.

+# Validation

+I use 3 levels of validation in this order: UI, Request, and Domain.

+## UI
+TODO

+## Request
+These are validations performed on Commands and Queries before the Handler will execute.
+These validations are very simple and do not involve any system data, other than what is provided in the request.
+For example, checking that an Id it not empty.

+## Domain
+TODO

 # Domain Events

 Domain events are added to entities whenever an action has been performed.
 Domain events are published at 2 different stages of the transaction.
 You can handle a domain event within a transaction so that you can ensure the entire transaction completes together, or you can handle it outside the transaction if it's not critical or dependent on some third party integration.